janchk/extend-transfer/Readme.md

-## Extend transfer
+## Diffusion mixer
-*Web service for "style-transfer" image transformation with simple stupid UI*
+*Web service for mixing two images into new one.*

-Extend-transfer is an end-to-end web service that provide simple ui to interact with.
+Diffusion mixer is an end-to-end web service that provide simple ui to interact with.

 ### Backend
 Project's approach is to implement asynchronous business logic with queue support.